CPK Insurance

 Almost every business that has employees needs workers compensation insurance.
 The vast majority of states require employers to carry workers comp coverage as soon as they hire their first employee, though the specific threshold varies.
 Texas is the notable exception, as it is the only state where workers compensation is entirely voluntary for most private employers, though even in Texas many businesses choose to carry it for the legal protection it provides.
 In most states, operating without the required workers compensation insurance is a criminal offense that can result in significant fines, business closure, and even jail time for business owners.

 Small businesses are not exempt from workers compensation requirements in most states, and this is an area where many new business owners make costly mistakes.
 A single workplace injury without insurance coverage can result in the business owner being personally liable for all medical bills, lost wages, and legal fees.
-A serious injury could easily cost $100,000 or more in medical treatment alone, which is enough to bankrupt many small businesses.
+A serious injury could easily create overwhelming medical costs, which is enough to bankrupt many small businesses.
 Even businesses with only one or two employees face these risks.
-At CPK Insurance, we regularly work with small business owners who are surprised to learn they are already required to carry workers comp coverage.
+Many small business owners are surprised to learn they are already required to carry workers comp coverage.

 Certain types of workers are commonly exempt from workers compensation requirements, though exemptions vary by state.
 Independent contractors are generally not covered by an employer's workers comp policy, since they are not technically employees.
 However, the distinction between an employee and an independent contractor is determined by the nature of the working relationship, not by what the parties call it, and misclassifying employees as contractors to avoid workers comp obligations is a common violation that can result in severe penalties.
 Other common exemptions include sole proprietors and partners who own the business, domestic workers in some states, agricultural workers in some states, and casual or seasonal workers whose employment is below a certain threshold.